drc-cs/SPRING25-GENERATIVE-AI/README.md

 ## Comprehension Quizzes

-Comprehension quizzes will take place during lecture to ensure you are following along and attending lectures.
-These will be graded, and the lowest n scores will be dropped.
+Graded quizzes will take place during lecture to ensure you are following along and attending lectures.
+These will be graded, and the lowest 2 scores will be dropped.

 ------

 ## Projects

 The course will have two projects, each focusing on a different aspect of generative AI.
 The first project will focus on image generation, while the second project will focus on text generation.
+Both projects will have a proposal, the project, and a final report.

 ### Baseline Project Criteria

 Meeting the basic project criteria will result in a maximum grade of 85% for the project.
-Details on the baseline project criteria will be provided in the project description.
+Details on the baseline project criteria will be provided in the project description, but the following will be evaluated:

+1. Code quality
+2. Ambition & complexity

 ### Extra Project Criteria

 Meeting the additional extra project criteria will result in a maximum grade of 100% for the project.
-Details on the extra project criteria will be provided in the project description.
+Details on the extra project criteria will be provided in the project description, but the following are some high-level ideas:

-### Project Part I (Exhibit)

-The first project will focus on image generation.
-You will be required to generate images using a generative model of your choice.
-You will create a virtual art exhibit and host it online.

-### Project Part II (Chatbot)

-The second project will focus on text generation, but with the additional option to be multimodal.
-You will create a chatbot and host it online.
+#### Image Generation

+1. ML operations
+- Distributed preprocessing or training pipelines
+- Metrics training & evaluation tracking
+2. Hyperparameter tuning strategies
+3. Creative latent space exploration
+4. Image GUI

+#### Text Generation

+1. Multimodal model
+- Text + Image
+- Text + Audio
+- Text + ??
+2. Explainable AI
+3. ML operations (must be different from the first project)
+4. Chatbot GUI

 ------